4evermaat/news_downloader_forexfactory/README.md

 # news_downloader_forexfactory
 Hanover's calendar scraper for forexfactory for historical reference.
-These are all the original files and also any new releases to those files.
+These are all the original files from Plot News v4-15.zip" and also any new releases to those files will be uploaded here.

 ## Download:

-just go to the "releases" page orcode page and press clone/zip
+just go to the "releases" page or code page and press clone/zip

+## Usage instructions

+See "Plot News v4 - operating instructions.pdf"

+most of the relevant files will be in the folder `\MQL4\Files`

+and also some user feedback in the [original FF thread](https://www.forexfactory.com/showthread.php?t=549773)

 ## Help / Bugs